Skip to main content

 What is a Hard Bounce?

-• Recipient's email server has blocked your emails
+• The recipient's email server has blocked your emails

 Multiple Soft Bounces